netdata/netdata/docs/quickstart/infrastructure.md

 To see all your nodes from a single pane of glass, first [sign in](https://app.netdata.cloud) to Netdata Cloud.
 As you sign in, Netdata Cloud pings each claimed node to start on-demand streaming from your nodes to your browser.
-When Netdata Cloud loads your War Room's **Nodes** view, you'll immediately see key metrics from your nodes, streamed in real-time, in a single interface.
+When Netdata Cloud loads your War Room's **Nodes** view, you'll immediately see key metrics from your nodes, streamed in real time, in a single interface.

 ![Animated GIF of Netdata Cloud](https://user-images.githubusercontent.com/1153921/80828986-1ebb3b00-8b9b-11ea-957f-2c8d0d009e44.gif)